lightlace/cpp-docs.de-de/docs/parallel/amp/reference/extent-class.md

 ##  <a name="size"></a>Größe

-Gibt die lineare Gesamtgröße der `extent` Objekt (in Einheiten von Elementen).
+Gibt die lineare Gesamtgröße des dem `extent` Objekt (in der Einheit Elemente).

 ### <a name="syntax"></a>Syntax